regina-normal/regina-normal.github.io/icons/povray/README.txt

   in gimp:
     translate 36 pixels up
     add a (20, 20, 45) drop shadow
-    apply a gradient to the background
+    apply a gradient to the background: fffff8 - f9ffda